 Jane Lubchenko of the National Oceanic and Atmospheric Administration, the Obama administration.

-Uh That there was medieval warming, much warmer than it is today.
+That there was medieval warming, much warmer than it is today.

-The whole thing's a hoax, folks, but they're not going to give it up because it's not about global warming, and it's not about saving the planet.
+The whole thing's a hoax, folks, but they're not going to give it up because it's not about global warming and it's not about saving the planet.

 It's about advancing socialism, Marxism, whatever you want to call it, expanding government and taking away people's freedom and liberty and raising their taxes and making you feel guilty and responsible for all of this destruction that has taken place.

-Back to the stimulus as we focus today on the big lie.
+Back to the stimulus, as we focus today on the big lie.

-And 6% of the American people, only 6, believe that it worked.
+This is the anniversary of the porculus slush fund, and 6% of the American people, only 6 believe that it worked.

 52% of people in a CNN poll say Obama does not deserve a second term.